Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Transforming the Problem into Geometric Programming (GP)

 \textbullet \textbf{Constraint \eqref{cons:SGD_2}}: The constraint $\sum_{n\in\mathcal{N}}\bm{\Gamma}^{\mathsf{GD}, (k)}_{n,n'} + \pi_{n'}^{\mathsf{G}, (k)}{=}1,~\forall n'\in\mathcal{N}$ is in the form of equality on posynomia;.
 Thus, it can be transformed to admit the GP format via the following steps:

 The Lemma \ref{Lemma:ArethmaticGeometric} is used for the denominator condensation as follows:

 Therefore, the constraint \eqref{cons:SGD_2} can be presented as GP format as follows:

-\textbullet \textbf{Constraints \eqref{eq:GM_dispatching_transmission_latency},\eqref{eq:GM_dispatching_latency},\eqref{cons:GM_dispatch_latency_1}}: For the constraint \eqref{cons:GM_dispatch_latency_1} as $\tau^{\mathsf{GD},(k)}< \tau^{\mathsf{GD},\mathsf{max}},\forall k \in\mathcal{K}$, via knowing that $\tau^{\mathsf{GD},(k)}=\max_{n'\in\mathcal{N}} \big\{ \tau_{n'}^{\mathsf{GD}, (k)}\big\}$, we utilize the constraint \eqref{eq:GM_dispatching_latency} as $\tau_{n'}^{\mathsf{GD}, (k)}{=}\sum_{n\in\mathcal{N}\setminus\{n'\}} \bm{\Gamma}^{\mathsf{GD}, (k)}_{n, n'} \tau_{n}^{\mathsf{GD}, (k)} +\tau_{n, n'}^{\mathsf{GD}, (k)}$, and also include \eqref{eq:GM_dispatching_transmission_latency}, in which $ \tau_{n,n'}^{\mathsf{GD}, (k)} = \bm{\Gamma}^{\mathsf{GD}, (k)}_{n,n'}\alpha M\big/{\mathfrak{R}^{\mathsf{GD}, (k)}_{n,n'}}$, which leads to the following formulation:
+\textbullet \textbf{Constraints \eqref{eq:GM_dispatching_transmission_latency},\eqref{eq:GM_dispatching_latency},\eqref{cons:GM_dispatch_latency_1}}: For the constraint \eqref{cons:GM_dispatch_latency_1} as $\tau^{\mathsf{GD},(k)}\leq \tau^{\mathsf{GD},\mathsf{max}},\forall k \in\mathcal{K}$, via knowing that $\tau^{\mathsf{GD},(k)}=\max_{n'\in\mathcal{N}} \big\{ \tau_{n'}^{\mathsf{GD}, (k)}\big\}$, we utilize the constraint \eqref{eq:GM_dispatching_latency} as $\tau_{n'}^{\mathsf{GD}, (k)}{=}\sum_{n\in\mathcal{N}\setminus\{n'\}} \bm{\Gamma}^{\mathsf{GD}, (k)}_{n, n'} \tau_{n}^{\mathsf{GD}, (k)} +\tau_{n, n'}^{\mathsf{GD}, (k)}$, and also include \eqref{eq:GM_dispatching_transmission_latency}, in which $ \tau_{n,n'}^{\mathsf{GD}, (k)} = \bm{\Gamma}^{\mathsf{GD}, (k)}_{n,n'}\alpha^{\mathsf{Bit}} M^{\mathsf{Dim}}\big/{\mathfrak{R}^{\mathsf{GD}, (k)}_{n,n'}}$, which leads to the following formulation:

-The first expression is a strict inequality and is also constructed with a maximum function, which is not permitted in the GP format.
-Therefore, we first use the following transformation, $\max\{A, B\}\approx (A^{p}+B^{p})^{\frac{1}{p}}$, where $p$ is a large positive constant.
+The first expression is constructed with a maximum function, which is not permitted in the GP format.
+Therefore, we use the following transformation, $\max\{A, B\}\approx (A^{p}+B^{p})^{\frac{1}{p}}$, where $p$ is a large positive constant.
 This transformation allows us to replace the maximum term with a GP-compatible form.
-Next, to eliminate the strict inequality, we add a small positive constant to the R.H.S.
 Accordingly, the first expression can be reformulated as follows: